Zum Hauptinhalt springen

 Auto-Deactivation

-Auto-Deactivation is a Premium feature that automatically deactivates unredeemed gift cards after a specified number of days.
-This helps you manage gift card liability by ensuring that unused cards are disabled on a schedule.
+Auto-Deactivation is a Premium feature that automatically deactivates every gift card in a job once the job reaches a specified age.
+This helps you manage gift card liability by ensuring older campaigns are disabled on a schedule.

 How It Works

-When enabled, the app checks your gift cards and deactivates any that meet all of the following criteria:
+When enabled, the app periodically checks your jobs and deactivates every gift card in any job that meets the following criteria:

-- The card was created more than the configured number of days ago
+2. The job was created more than the configured number of days ago

 Setting Up Auto-Deactivation

-- Set the number of days after creation when unredeemed cards should be deactivated
+4. Set the number of days after job creation when its gift cards should be deactivated

-Once enabled, the app will periodically check for eligible cards and deactivate them automatically.
+Once enabled, the app will periodically check for eligible jobs and deactivate their gift cards automatically.

 Manual vs. Automatic Deactivation